brijeshdhaker/spark-bigdata-examples/markdowns/bigdata-design-questions.md

 If you need to recompute the entire data set (equivalent to what the batch layer does in lambda), you simply replay the stream, typically using parallelism to complete the computation in a timely fashion.

+#### What is expectation from RealTime Data Ingestion framework.?
+* Quick Response
+* Replayability
+* Reliability
+* Scalability
+* Ease of Integration
+* Ease of switching
+* Capturing Schema Changes

 #### How to generate Live Report with last 20 yr of Data.
 ![process-large-data](../images/process-large-data.png)